 With crisp edges, thick centers, and room for lots of decorating icing, I know you’ll love these soft cut out sugar cookies.
 Use your favorite cookie cutters and try my classic royal icing.

 These are my favorite sugar cookies with icing.
-I shared the recipe on Sally’s Baking Addiction several years ago and even published them in my cookbook, too!
-I’ve made them at least 38577 times (that’s a lot of butter), so I figured it’s time to share new recipe tips, a video tutorial, and more helpful information.
+I shared the recipe on Sally’s Baking Addiction several years ago and published them in my cookbook as well.
+I’ve made them at least 38577 times (imagine all the butter), so I figured it’s time to share new recipe tips, a video tutorial, and more helpful information.

 Why You’ll Love These Sugar Cookies